NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 ### Release Notes ###

-* **8.0.2**
+* **8.1.0**
- 1. Fixed bug preventing VeriStand from launching correctly when VeriStand isn't installed to the C drive.
+ 1. Added feature enabling user to define the VeriStand application directory using a configuration file.

 * **8.0.1**
  1. Fixed bug preventing .nipkg from being uninstalled properly in some cases when multiple versions are installed.